indygreg/python-build-standalone/docs/building.rst

 macOS uses the same build code as Linux, just without Docker.
 So similar build configuration options are available.

+The ``APPLE_SDK_PATH`` environment variable is recognized as the path to the Apple SDK to use.
+If not defined, the build will attempt to find an SDK by running ``xcrun --show-sdk-path``.

 Windows
 =======